RobinLandraud/Strake-Engine/README.md

 ### Upcoming Features

-- **Basic Physics Engine**: Implement a simple physics engine for rigidbody movement, gravity, and collisions.
+- **Basic Physics Engine**: Implement a simple physics engine for rigidbody movement and gravity.
 - **CollisionBox**: Add collision detection with basic bounding boxes for handling physical interactions.
-- **Lighting**: Expand lighting system to support additional light types such as directional lights and spotlights.
+- **Lighting**: Expand lighting system to support shadows for each light types such as point lights and spotlights.
 - **Enhanced Transform API**: Improve the `Transform` class to provide better support for world space transformations and related methods.

 ### Milestones